Seven of Peter Schmeichel’s best and most important saves at Man Utd

-When Manchester United signed Peter Schmeichel from Brøndby, few people could have predicted the impact he would make or the success he would enjoy.
-He was a phenomenon.
+When Manchester United signed Peter Schmeichel from Brondby in 1991, it’s unlikely too many people would have predicted the impact he would go on to make at Old Trafford.

 Schmeichel first showcased his catapult of a long throw during a 2-0 victory for the Red Devils against newly-promoted Notts County on August 17, 1991.

 In the eight years that followed, the Great Dane made countless barely-believable saves as he provided the foundation for five Premier League triumphs and a Treble.
 Here are some of his best…

 Eric Cantona scoring the winner in 1-0 victories was a theme that much of United’s 1990s success was built upon.
 At the other end in many of those wins, Schmeichel often had to perform similar heroics to ensure that one goal would be enough, and at Highfield Road in November 1993 came one classic example.

 Schmeichel had already denied professional Scouser Mickey Quinn on a number of occasions, but late on, journeyman Chris Marsden, on loan at the time from Huddersfield and fresh off the bench, burst into the United box, between Pauls Ince and Parker, to reach John Williams’ header.

 From seven yards out, the midfielder unleashed a half-volley that appeared destined to make him an unlikely hero until Schmeichel flung out a right glove and somehow intercepted Marsden’s missile from reaching its target.